Skrekkur/UE4_Settingsmenu/README.md

 # UE4_Settingsmenu
-This is a very simple project implementing different project indepent settings.
+This is a very simple project implementing different project independent settings.
 Currently there are basic graphic settings and key rebind